Simplifying Transactions with Virtual Terminals

 - Enter the customer's credit card details in the required fields

-- Once details are entered, the Virtual Terminal contacts the Credit Card Network to authorize the transaction
+- Wait for the Virtual Terminal contacts the Credit Card Network to authorize the transaction

-- Notification about the approval of transaction within seconds
+- Get notified about the approval of the transaction, usually within seconds

 The advantages of using virtual terminals are many: